mskilab-org/JaBbA/README.md

 ### Dockerized installation

-A Docker container with the latest stable release of JaBbA and its dependencies installed can be found [here](https://hub.docker.com/r/graskind1/jabba) - many thanks to [grasskind](https://github.com/grasskind).
+A Docker container with the latest stable release of JaBbA v1.1 and its dependencies installed can be found [here](https://hub.docker.com/r/mskilab/jabba).

+#### :warning: **Warning:**

+JaBbA depends on CPLEX MIP Optimizer to work.
+Because CPLEX is a proprietary software, it isn't included in the image and needs to be installed by the user.
+To add CPLEX:
+>  1. Download CPLEX (Linux x86-64).
+(You may need to use the HTTP method.)
+>  2. Pull image and run the container using:
+> ```
+> docker pull mskilab/jabba:latest
+> docker run -it --rm --platform linux/amd64 mskilab/jabba:latest
+> ```
+>  3. Copy CPLEX binary into the container: docker cp /PATH/TO/DOWNLOADED_CPLEX.bin CONTAINER_ID:/opt/cplex_studio
+>  4. Install CPLEX: /opt/cplex_studio/DOWNLOADED_CPLEX.bin (If you get a Permission denied error, run
+>  chmod 777 /PATH/TO/DOWNLOADED_CPLEX.bin before copying it into the container.)
+>  5. When prompted for an installation path, type /opt/cplex.
+This is what the CPLEX_DIR environmental variable is set to.
+>  6. Save changes to a new image for future use:
+>           Exit container (type exit or press Ctrl-D)
+>           Run docker commit CONTAINER_ID NEW_IMAGE_ID

 ### Installation from GitHub